01 of 02

 Types of Needlepoint Canvas

-Every needlepoint project starts with an end result in mind.
-Understanding the basic types of canvas is critical to deciding which kind to use.
+Every needlepoint project starts with a result in mind.
+Understanding the basic types of canvas is critical for deciding which kind to use.
 For example, if your needlepoint project is meant to be a pillow, single thread canvas is most appropriate; if a portrait with detailed areas for the face or hands, then double thread canvas should be used.

 How to Use the Ultimate Guide to Needlepoint Canvas